hamedir2/ChANGE/README.md

 Saturated_Mutagenesis.py: this file designs guide RNAs and homology arms needed to change all the amino acids in a region of interest in a gene to all the possible amino acids.
 In this example, UBC4 gene was chosen and Alanine Scanned.

+gRNA design.py: this file is the main design file where all the guide RNA sequences, other than the Alanine Scan or Saturated Mutagenesis, were designed.